 The 5th Russell Binions Memorial PhD Research Symposium was held in-person at Queen Mary University of London on 27th April 2022.
 Over 30 PhD students, in their 2nd and 3rd years, presented their research, to staff and students, in fields ranging from Biomedical, Materials to Mechanical and Robotics Engineering.
 We had a … [more]

 The Spring Industrial Liaison Forum one again played host to the 3rd year project student poster showcase.
 Two winners were selected from the 300+ posters that were submitted.
-These were from Thomas Kellock for his poster on "Spiral Microfluidics for Circulating Tumour Cell Isolation" who is supervised by Yi Sui and … [more]
+These were from Thomas Kellock for his poster on "Spiral Microfluidics for Circulating Tumour Cell Isolation" who is supervised by Yi … [more]

 At the SEMS annual research led Industrial Liaison Forum, there was a research showcase from 80 of our current PhD students.
 The panel of judges this year were made up a wide range of academics from each division.
 They decided after a careful deliberation to award the following prizes: 1st Prize: … [more]

 In a very tight competition between the 17 MEng group projects this year, the group supervised by Yi Sui, Rafa Castrejón-Pita and Wen Wang working on "A microfluidic device to sort rigid and deformable particles in flows" won the award for the best Group Display at the ILF.
 The judges … [more]

 03/2023 Hudair Samad passed phd viva with minor corrections.

 01/2023 Nabila, Ruixin and Luoguang passed phd viva with minor corrections.

 07/2021 Ruixin's paper on path selection of a train of capsules in a branched microchannel was published in the Journal of Fluid Mechanics and selected as front cover.